aquasecurity/defsec/avd_docs/rbac/general/AVD-KSV-0044/docs.md

-check weather Role permit any verb on any resource
+Check whether role permits any verb on any resource

 ### Impact
 <!-- Add Impact here -->